yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 This example illustrates an application of the [robust optimization framework].

 Robust optimization is a natural tool for robust control, i.e., derivation of control laws such that constraints are satisfied despite uncertainties in the system, and/or worst-case performance objectives.
-Various formulations for robust MPC were introduced in [Löfberg 2003]}, and we will use YALMIPs [Tutorials.RobustOptimization   robust optimization feature] to derive some of the robustified optimization problems automatically.
+Various formulations for robust MPC were introduced in [Löfberg 2003](/reference/lofberg2003), and we will use YALMIPs [robust optimization framework](/tutorial/robustoptimization) to derive some of the robustified optimization problems automatically.
 The example will essentially solve various versions of Example (7.4) in [Löfberg 2003](/reference/lofberg2003).

 The system description is \\(x_{k+1} = Ax_k + Bu_k+Ew_k, y_k = Cx_k\\)